Ceftazidime Viatris (Ceftazidime (As Pentahydrate))

 Seek immediate medical attention if you experience:

-- Pain or flaking skin where injection was given
+- Pain or flaking skin at the injection site

 - Stomach pain